andre-geldenhuis/python-image-manipulation-session/README.md

 #my computer returns 12, how many does yours?
 ```

-Looking though the python multiprocessing docs and examples, we see the easiest way to do this is to have a fuction which we run in parallel.
-Let's make part of our new `imageprocess_parallel.py` a funtion which takes a single filename, applies our changes and saves the output
+Looking through the python multiprocessing docs and examples, we see the easiest way to do this is to have a function which we run in parallel.
+Let's make part of our new `imageprocess_parallel.py` a function which takes a single filename, applies our changes and saves the output

 `imageprocess_parallel.py`
 ```python